splunk/splunk-cloud-sdk-go/README.md

 The Splunk Cloud software development kit (SDK) for Go contains library code and examples to enable you to build apps using the Splunk Cloud services with the Go programming language.

-To use Splunk Cloud SDKs, you must be included in the Splunk Investigates Beta Program.
+To use Splunk Cloud SDKs, you must be included in the Splunk Investigate Beta Program.
 Sign up here: https://si.scp.splunk.com/.

 # Splunk Cloud CLI